 East Windsor man accused of making child pornography

 Dec.
-1—An East Windsor man was arrested Monday on federal charges of producing pornographic pictures and videos of a girl between 6 and 8 years old and transporting child pornography, U.S. Attorney Leonard C. Boyle announced.
+1—An East Windsor man was arrested Monday on federal charges of producing pornographic pictures and videos of a girl and transporting child pornography, U.S. Attorney Leonard C. Boyle announced.

 The man, Mark Roman, 53, was arrested Nov.
 19 on related state charges.
 He was released on $300,000 bond in the state case, but is being held without bond in the federal case pending a Dec.
 8 hearing in U.S. District Court in Hartford on whether he should stay in jail or be released while the case is pending.